 energySMART® FAMILY OF HIGH PERFORMANCE GLASS

 The glass in a window is referred to as an Insulating Glass (IG) unit.
 Panes of glass are held together by a spacer.
 This creates an insulating air space between the panes.
-We offer IG unit choices to block damaging ultra violet rays, block the cold and hold your warmth.
-According to the U.S. Department of Energy windows could account for 10% to 25% of your energy bill.
-Windows manufactured with Low-E glass and argon gas to replace your single pane windows that have clear glass will reduce your energy consumption.
+We offer high-quality IG unit choices to block damaging ultraviolet rays, block the cold and hold your warmth.
+According to the U.S. Department of Energy, inefficient existing windows could account for 10% to 25% of your energy bill.
+These savings often make window replacement a wise economic decision for homeowners.
+Replacing single-pane, clear glass windows with windows manufactured with Low-E coatings and argon gas reduces your energy consumption and can help save money.

 FOAM FILLING BENEFITS

-Not all vinyl-framed windows are created equal.
-Some are insulated; some are not.
-Your energy dollars could be leaking out of your window frames.
-If they are not filled with ENVIRONMENTAL GREEN™ polyurethane foam – the same type of foam that insulates your refrigerator and thermos.
+Not all vinyl windows are created equal.
+Some frame materials are insulated; some are not.
+Your energy dollars could be leaking out of your window frames if they are not filled with ENVIRONMENTAL GREEN™ polyurethane foam – the same type of foam that insulates your refrigerator and thermos.

 Our window frames insulated with ENVIRONMENTAL GREEN™ foam give you:

-Maximize your window energy efficiency.
-Insist on ENVIRONMENTAL GREEN™ polyurethane foam-filled window frames.
+Maximize the energy efficiency of your home’s windows and insist on ENVIRONMENTAL GREEN™ polyurethane foam-filled window frames.